spantaleev/sijax-python/docs/upload.rst

 It's important to note that the ``register_upload_callback`` function returns a short javascript code snippet, which takes care of preparing the form, so that it can be submitted using Sijax.

-The ``args_extra`` function registration parameter can be used here (read more on it in `callbacks.rst`).
-It's a good idea to always register upload handler function with one additional argument - the files object, which would be used to manipulate the uploaded files.
+The ``args_extra`` function registration parameter can be used here (see :ref:`args-extra`) It's a good idea to always register upload handler function with one extra argument - the files object, which would be used to manipulate the uploaded files.

-For some environment there's really no way around it, because at the context at which the upload handler function executes, there may not be an easy way (if any at all) to get a reference to the files object.
+For some environments there's really no way around it, because at the context at which the upload handler function executes, there may not be an easy way (if any at all) to get a reference to the files object.

 To pass an additional argument to ``upload_handler`` just do::